hassanmalik19-Coder/Responsive-Portfolio-Web-Application/README.md

 ## 📱 Responsive Design

-The application is optimized for:
+The portfolio is designed and optimized for:

 * 💻 **Desktop**
 * 📱 **Mobile**